 Many rehabilitation actions have occurred, and are underway, to improve the health of the Gellibrand River.
 These are informed by the Corangamite Waterway Strategy 2014-2022 as well as an Estuary Management Plan.
 Actions include revegetation, weed control including large scale removal of Willows, fencing of riparian areas, bank stabilisation, reintroduction of instream woody habitat, removal of migration barriers and pest control.
-Some fish monitoring has occurred, including related to rehabilitation efforts.
-The Corangamite Catchment Management Authority, DELWP and the Victorian Fisheries Authority support rehabilitation and management of the Gellibrand River and its fish community.
+The Corangamite Catchment Management Authority, DEECA and the Victorian Fisheries Authority support rehabilitation and management of the Gellibrand River and its fish community.